A King in New York: Plot

 Deposed by revolution in his home country of Estrovia, King Igor Shahdov comes to New York City almost broke, his securities having been stolen by his own prime minister.
 He tries to contact the Atomic Energy Commission with his ideas for using atomic power to create a utopia.

 At a televised dinner party, Shahdov reveals that he has had some experience in the theatre.
 He is approached to appear in television commercials but does not like the idea.
 Later, he does appear in several commercials for the money.

 Invited to speak at a progressive school, Shahdov meets Rupert Macabee, a ten-year-old historian and editor of the school paper who does not want to disclose his political affinity, fearing McCarthyism.
-Macabee delivers a stern Marxist lecture to Shahdov.
+Macabee delivers a stern anarcho-capitalist lecture to Shahdov.
 Although Macabee says that he distrusts all forms of government, his parents are communists who are jailed for not disclosing names at a hearing.
 Because young Rupert had spent time with him, Shahdov is suspected of being a communist himself and must face one of the hearings.
 He accidentally directs a strong stream of water from a fire hose at the members of the committee, who scatter in panic, but he is cleared of all charges.
 He decides to join his estranged queen in Paris for a reconciliation.

 The authorities force Macabee to reveal the names of his parents' friends in exchange for his parents' freedom.
 Grieving and guilt-ridden, Rupert is presented to King Shahdov as a "patriot".
-Shahdov reassures him that the anticommunist scare will soon pass and invites him to travel to Europe with his parents.
+Shahdov reassures him that the anticommunist "scare" will soon pass and invites him to travel to Europe with his parents.